 In 1975, the Department of Anthropology was officially created.
 It remained in the C-wing of the Clark Building until 2008 when it moved to the B wing.
 At that time, the department hired two full-time geography professors and a Geospatial Information Systems Lab was installed.

-The department has an anthropology major and four concentrations: archaeology, biological anthropology, cultural anthropology, and geography; as well as minors in anthropology and geography.
+The department has an anthropology major, minor, and three optional concentrations: archaeology, biological anthropology, and cultural anthropology; as well as a geography major and minor.
 The department now offers online courses to meet the needs of today’s students.
 Anthropology professors maintain nine different labs for their continuing research and the department field schools are well-known for their popularity with students and as a great resource for providing these students with valuable “hands on” experience.

 If you have a story to share, please contact Katie Horton, Communications Coordinator, at Katie.Horton@colostate.edu or (970) 491-4635.